 - Prepare regular marketing reports by collecting and analysing sales data

-- Undertake background research on competitors and markets
+- Conduct background research on competitors and markets

-- Establish and monitor key indicators of the organisation’s impact and financial health
+- Monitor and control key indicators of the organisation’s impact and financial health

-- Represent the organisation at external events and publicity opportunities
+- Represent the company at external events and publicity opportunities

 - Organise events such as trade shows and conferences